kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Unlike with interfaces, child classes do not have to implement everything from the abstract class.

 ## 19. can we specify the accessibility modifier for methods inside the interface?
+Interface methods are always public.
+We do not set the access modifiers inside interfaces.

 ## 20. describe the difference between value and reference types.
 ## 21. what are sealed classes?
 ## 22. what are partial classes?